wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/01-getting-set-up-for-block-development.md

 nvm use --lts
 ```

-Finally, if you do have more than one version of Node.js and npm installed, you can set the default version to use by running the `nvm alias` command.
+Finally, if you do have more than one version of Node.js and npm installed, you can set the default version to use by running the `nvm alias default` command.

 ```bash
 nvm alias default 20